gvwilson/shuttleworth2014/questions.md

 them.
 I think open collaboration could help us fix both problems at once.

-4. What are you going to do to get there?
-(A description of what you actually plan to do during the year, max 1500 ch)
+## 4. What are you going to do to get there?
+(A description of what you actually plan to do during the year)

 a) I will train at least 200 new Software Carpentry instructors during the course of the first year of this fellowship, both as a good in